Top 9 NES emulators for Windows 10 to use in 2019

 We recommend FCEUX to gamers mainly because of its simplicity, and the big number of features and customization options.
-If you’re interested in using FCEUX, you can download it for free, from this link.
+If you’re interested in using FCEUX, you can download it for free.

 RetroArch is also very popular, and perhaps the most advanced NES emulator you can find.
 It comes with a huge variety of features and customization options.
 But the fact that it’s so versatile makes RetroArch one of the most complicated emulators to use and set up.

-If you want to try Nestopia UE, you can download it for free from this link.
+If you want to try Nestopia UE, you can download it for free.

 VirtuaNES is a highly-customizable NES emulator, that comes with some very handy features.
 It comes with an external joystick and gamepad support, and with the adjustable screen, including the Full-screen mode.

-Jnes is available for free, and you can grab it from this link.
+Jnes is available for free, and you can grab it and start playing immediately.

 Nintendulator is another reliable NES emulator for Windows.
 It is written in C++, for providing the best possible experience to users.
 Along with its realistic gameplay, Nintendulator also comes with a few hand features.